hendricmartens/ble_environment_detection_on_embedded_devices/README.md

 Environment detection using embedded neural networks to classify data obtained from BLE scans

-notebook running in google colab: https://colab.research.google.com/drive/1yisS1fo_dQ5WeFZsvQQ41gMlBqhGM532?usp=sharing
+code is still very unclean!!
+I will clean it up till mid next week.

+Contains:
+-the detection algorithm to run on nRF52840 (which includes the algorithm to collect data samples) -and notebook to build and train the neural network (alternative running in google colab: https://colab.research.google.com/drive/1yisS1fo_dQ5WeFZsvQQ41gMlBqhGM532?usp=sharing) -the data used for training, testing and evaluation